No. 10 Kentucky rolls past Morehead State 81-45 in opener

 Morehead State had some early juice but were overwhelmed on both ends by Kentucky's size and quickness.
 That led to 20 Eagles turnovers for 20 Wildcats points, and they struggled keeping up with Kentucky's movement on its end.
 The bright spot was the Eagles' 26 points in the paint, six fewer than Kentucky, but they were close most of the night.

-Kentucky played like a team tired of facing each other and showed chemistry despite all that youth.
+Kentucky started four freshmen and a senior but played like a team tired of facing each other, showing impressive chemistry despite all that youth.
 The Wildcats pushed the tempo and passed well, posting 18 assists on their 33 baskets.
-Nine players scored overall.
+Nine players scored overall, with former Wake Forest 7-footer Olivier Sarr overcoming a slow start to finish with eight points.

 UP NEXT